 The National Certification and Accreditation Model for the Professional Building Official is the document that oversees all aspects of National and Provincial Certification.
 It is consistent with the National Occupational Standard.
 The National Occupational Standard is the document that defines the Blocks, tasks and sub-tasks that define this occupation.
 These documents are the foundation for the qualification and certification of Building Officials.

 Scope of Practice by Qualification

-In order to work as a Qualified Building Official in Nova Scotia, you must receive a Diploma of Qualification from the Nova Scotia Building Code Training & Certification Board and be appointed by a municipality to administer and enforce the Nova Scotia Building Code Act.
-Currently, there are three levels of Qualificaiton and the Intern program.
-Each level outlines the limits and the scope of practice for Qualified Building Officials as outlined in the Professional Studies Program as well as the Nova Scotia Building Act and regulations.
+To work as a Qualified Building Official in Nova Scotia, you must receive a Diploma of Qualification from the Nova Scotia Building Code Training & Certification Board (TCB) and be appointed by a municipality to administer and enforce the Nova Scotia Building Code Act.
+Currently, there are three levels of Qualification and the Intern program.
+Each level outlines the limits and the scope of practice for Qualified Building Officials as outlined in the Professional Studies Program and the Nova Scotia Building Act and regulations.

 May accept building permit applications for intake.

 Field inspections of 1 & 2 Unit Group C buildings, their accessory buildings and decks covered under NSBC Part 9.

 All Part 9 buildings, as determined by the National Building Code of Canada, including all buildings of three storeys or less in building height, having a building area not exceeding 600 square metres [6,460 =/- sq. ft.], classified as a